Definitions

 What is a trademark?

-A trademark is any word, name or symbol (or a combination of these) that identifies goods and services.
-Trademarks differentiate a product or service from others of its kind and recognizes a business’ ownership of a brand.
+A trademark is any word, name or symbol (or a combination of these) that identifies goods and services in a source-identifying way.
+Trademarks differentiate a product or service from those of others.
 Greenhouse’s trademarks are important and valuable assets for our business.
-A unique and identifiable mark allows us to build a strong brand reputation and clearly distinguish ourselves from our competitors.
+A unique, identifiable mark allows us to build a strong brand reputation and clearly distinguish ourselves from our competitors.

 What is a trade name?